BANKEX/OpenCharityMetadataStorage/README.md

 * **Vlad Goltcer** - *Initial work* - [ye5no](https://github.com/ye5no)

 ### License
-"OpenCharityDApp back" is available under the MIT license.
+"OpenCharity Metadata storage & Search machine" is available under the MIT license.
 See the LICENSE file for more info.